-Some of us just love our beef and potatoes.
-That’s what my dad would eat every day.
+Some of us just love our beef and potatoes; and that’s what my dad would eat every day.

 3. Entertainment for Soup Party

-As much fun as eating is you might want to consider doing some fun activities or playing games.
+As much fun as eating is, consider doing some fun activities or playing games.

 1. Prepare the Soups Together

-You might just love working in the kitchen together and prepare all the soups as a group.
+You might just love working in the kitchen together and preparing all the soups as a group.